pjungwir/postgres-temporal-talk/slides.md

 - I've totally ignored the second dimension: system time, but SQL:2011 has that too.
 - You add these `GENERATED` columns (which we support now!),
-- then you define a period with the magic nme `SYSTEM_TIME`,
+- then you define a period with the magic name `SYSTEM_TIME`,
 - and you say the table has `SYSTEM VERSIONING`.
 - Then you get automatic transaction-time history.
 - DML (insert/update/delete) works just like a non-temporal table.